samtron1412/docs/software/openvpn.md

 - The plugins are dynamically loadable modules, usually written in C, while the scripts interface can execute any scripts or binaries available to OpenVPN.
 - [Extensions][6]

+# IPSec or PPTP or OpenVPN
+- There are three major families of VPN implementations in wide usage today: SSL, IPSec, and PPTP.
+OpenVPN is an SSL VPN and as such is not compatible with IPSec, L2TP, or PPTP.
+- The IPSec protocol is designed to be implemented as a modification to the IP stack in kernel space, and therefore each operating system requires its own independent implementation of IPSec.
+- The OpenVPN's user-space implementation allows portability across operating systems and processor architectures, firewall and NAT-friendly operation, dynamic address support, and multiple protocol support including protocol bridging.
+- The PPTP protocol has some [security vulnerabilities][8].

 # References
 1. [OpenVPN - Wikipedia][1]
 2. [OpenVPN - Arch Wiki][2]